Pretend

 Click on the V-shaped icon on the left of the Tags top bar to collapse or open the Tags Panel.

-Tags Panel Library Menu
+Tags Menu

 Add Tag |

 Adds a tag to the Tag panel.
-Select the top level tag, then choose Add Tag to add a new tag to the end of the tag list.
+Select the top level tag, then choose add tag.
+A new tag is added at the end of the list of tags.
+The new tag (imaginatively titled “New Tag”) is highlighted and editable to allow you to rename it.
 Click once, wait a beat, then click again on the tag name “New Tag” to activate the rename box.
 Or right-click the new tag, then pick Rename in the Library menu.
 If you select a tag, then choose Add Tag, it creates a child tag underneath the selected tag.
 So, if you select Characters, then Add Tag, a new tag will be created under Characters which you could name, say, "John". |

 Reset "Selection" |